mozilla-iam/auth0-deploy/rules/README.md

   removed and replaced by person-api v2 calls eventually
 - `temporary-hrdata.json` Temporary rule that adds HRIS data in a special `_HRData` structure until person-apiv2 is available.
+- `temporary-hris-connector.json` Temporary rule that fix the missing `hris_is_staff` group for Mozillians.org, until
+  person-apiv2 is available.